 - creative thinking in any situation (e.g. coming up with innovative solutions to problems).

-Book onto our free lunchtime webinar for tutors/teachers on 22 January, for ideas on how to embed maths into creative activity and help learners develop the maths skills they need to create, perform, or design.
+Why not watch a recording of our launch webinar for tutors/teachers?
+You’ll find ideas on how to embed maths into creative activity and help learners develop the maths skills they need to create, perform, or design.
 We’ll also be sharing more details on how learners can enter our competition during the webinar.

 During Maths Week itself, tweet about your learners’ creative maths experiences, and see what others are up to by following the hashtag #MathsCreative.